-Classic French Butter Cake Madeleine Recipe.
+Classic French Butter Cake Lemon Madeleines Recipe.
 Madeleines are light and lemony and simple to make if you follow the directions carefully.
 You’ll be rewarded with unique little cakes that are a little crispy on the outside and spongy on the inside.

 What Are Madeleines?